daattali/beautiful-jekyll/_posts/2024-11-17-DHCP-Server-configuration.md

 author: Baltej Giri
 ---

-# DHCP SERVER LAB
+# DHCP Server Lab using Cisco router
-Configuring DHCP on router and switch while using vlans can be tricky but it is a common practive if an enterprise choose to use the DHCP server funtion either on cisco router or Cisco's layer 3 swithes.
+Configuring DHCP on a cisco router or a cisco switch with multiple networks (vlans) can be tricky.
+An enterprise can decide to configure in an enterprise class network if we choose to use the DHCP server funtion either on cisco router or Cisco's layer 3 swithes.

 The following instructions are required to configure the DHCP Server Lab on a Cisco Router, this lab include the setup of; ip address exclude list on each vlan and setting switch as the default gateway for each vlan but dns server as router.
 At last we need to verify the connectivity from PC 1 to PC 2.